 Introduction to Compatibility Testing

 Compatibility Testing is a step in the software application testing process that is used to test the non-functional features and the regulatory behaviour of the application with other systems connected to the application.
 This testing is performed under different circumstances and different hardware support for the application to run, such as the operating systems, supporting applications or platform, various browsers, diverse environments, assorted devices, versions testing, etc. It is performed in two patterns, namely Forward compatibility Testing and Backward compatibility Testing.

 What is Compatibility Testing?

-- Compatibility Testing is a non-functional software testing that checks whether the software you have developed is working in different networks, hardware, applications, operating systems, etc. To avoid bugs, software products usually undergo different stages of manual or automated testing before the final release.
+- It is a non-functional software testing that checks whether the software you have developed is working in different networks, hardware, applications, operating systems, etc. To avoid bugs, software products usually undergo different stages of manual or automated testing before the final release.

 - It can be performed either manually or by using automated tools.
 In order to undergo effective compatibility testing without bug leakage, perfect scenarios like different versions, resolutions, configurations, internet speed versions have to be maintained.

 - It is advised that this testing should not be done in a virtual environment as this may cause issues in a real environment.

 Following are the different categories: